iapheus/pass-the-next/README.md

 # PassTheNext - Smart & Secure Request Management

-PassTheNext is a security middleware built with TypeScript for ExpressJS.
+PassTheNext is a security solution that works as middleware or as a WAF with a proxy gateway.
+It's built with TypeScript and ExpressJS.

 # Features

+- Can be used as middleware or WAF
 - Tracking, filtering and blocking incoming requests
   	- Based on commonly used HTTP Headers and IP Address
 - Live request monitoring using WebSocket